what-name/100DaysOfCloud/README.md

 ## Stepping out the door

-- [X] ☁️ 1 > Hands-on with AWS Amplify.
+- [X] ☁️ 1 > 16.07.20 - Hands-on with AWS Amplify.
 Completed the [GraphQL Getting Started guide](https://docs.amplify.aws/start/q/integration/js).
 It really isn't that difficult, but also much more complicated and powerful than I thought! `amplify init 100daysofcloud && amplify publish😉`
-- [X] ☁️ 2 > Spent the whole afternoon figuring out how to continue working on a deployed Amplify app.
+- [X] ☁️ 2 > 17.07.20 - Spent the whole afternoon figuring out how to continue working on a deployed Amplify app.
 It is not as easy as it sounds.
 I know a lot more about Amplify than I knew before, but still stuck🙃
-- [ ] ☁️ 3 >
+- [X] ☁️ 3 > 18.07.20 - I learned so much about Amplify and realized that the currently deployed app has a problem.
+Most pieces finnaly clicked and a new app will be deployed!
+Also learned and understood how OAUTH2 and OIDC works.
 - [ ] ☁️ 4 >
 - [ ] ☁️ 5 >
 - [ ] ☁️ 6 >